iotaledger/wasp/tools/cluster/wasp-cluster/README.md

 When done using the cluster, press `Ctrl-C` to stop it.

-## Connecting to a Goshimmer cluster
+## Connecting to an existing Goshimmer network

 By default, the cluster includes a single Goshimmer node configured in such a way that the ledger can be operated without the need for consensus.
 This is